tomaspinho/AVEx/README.md

 The emulator is slowed down by the cached version because there are no opcode caching optimizations in place.
 Only reading the function pointer from a given opcode's `struct` in the cache.
 As it is performing more memory accesses, the emulator is slightly slowed down.

 (3) - Percentage of original hardware speed.
 Minimum is the default speed.
 Maximum is with maximum throttling (so the emulator performs at full CPU speed).

+##### Optimizations #####
+We optimized the following opcodes: 0x009 - MUL, 0x3cf - BIC, 0x080 - ADD, 0x250 - SUBS and 0xa00-0xaff - B.
+We did this by caching results from operations inside the `switch cases` in the instruction case and replacing the initial `big switch` function pointer with an implementation of the same dispatch function that reads from the cache.